vvscode/docs/docs/mms/xml-service/xml-service-mms-mo-postbacks.md

 ---
 title: Sinch MMS MO Postbacks
+excerpt: >-
-excerpt: 'An API that notifies when a customer have replied to an MMS message trough the XML API.
-Read more.'
+  An API that notifies when a customer have replied to an MMS message trough the XML API.
+Read more.
 next:
   pages:
     - xml-service-appendix